 3. Use your Process Map to identify the critical processes

-ISO 9001 and most of the HLS Standards require the processes involved in delivering quality product or service be identified and the relationships between them be established.
+ISO 9001 and most of the HLS Standards require the processes involved in delivering quality products or services to be identified and the relationships between them be established.
 Most frequently the requirements here are addressed with the construction of a Process Map.

 Result: You have a rational basis for choosing the frequency with which Processes are audited.
-And more confidence on the dependability of the overall results of your internal audit programme.
+And more confidence in the dependability of the overall results of your internal audit programme.

 4. Train your Auditors and develop their Interview Skills